 We review executive compensation annually, including evaluating our philosophy and compensation program as circumstances require.
 As part of this review process, we apply the values and the objectives outlined above, together with consideration of the levels of compensation that we would be willing to pay to ensure that our compensation remains competitive and meets our retention objectives considering the cost to us if we were required to replace a key employee.
 In addition, we consider the results of non-binding advisory votes on named executive officer compensation, commonly referred to as "say-on-pay" votes.
-At our 2022 Annual Meeting of Shareholders, we held a say-on-pay vote on the compensation of our named executive officers as described in the proxy statement for that meeting.
-Shareholders approved the compensation of the named executive officers by a favorable vote exceeding 96% of votes cast, including abstentions.
-We are mindful of the opinions of our shareholders and considered these results when deciding to retain our general compensation philosophy and core objectives for the 2023 fiscal year.
+At our 2023 Annual Meeting of Shareholders, we held a say-on-pay vote on the compensation of our named executive officers as described in the proxy statement for that meeting.
+Shareholders approved the compensation of the named executive officers by a favorable vote of 99% of votes cast, including abstentions.
+We are mindful of the opinions of our shareholders and considered the strong support of our shareholders, as expressed by these results, when deciding to retain our general compensation philosophy and core objectives for the 2024 fiscal year.

 The Compensation Committee engages Willis Towers Watson from time to time as a compensation consultant to assist in the periodic evaluation of our executive compensation programs.
 During 2022, the Compensation Committee engaged Willis Towers Watson to assist with benchmarking the Company's executive compensation program and to provide a better understanding of market incentive practices.
-The Compensation Committee considered the information provided by the compensation consultant together with other information that the Compensation Committee deemed relevant, including the Compensation Committee's assessments of individual executives' performance and internal pay equity, in determining executive compensation levels for 2021 and 2022.
+The Compensation Committee considered the information provided by the compensation consultant together with other information that the Compensation Committee deemed relevant, including the Compensation Committee's assessments of individual executives' performance and internal pay equity, in determining executive compensation levels for 2022 and 2023.
 We believe that such information, together with other information obtained by the members of our Compensation Committee, helps ensure that our compensation program remains competitive and is aligned with performance.
 We anticipate that our Compensation Committee will continue to adjust executive compensation levels in the future as a result of this market comparison process.
 Willis Towers Watson meets the independence standards specified by the SEC, and the Compensation Committee believes that the work Willis Towers Watson performed did not raise a conflict of interest.

 In establishing compensation levels for our named executive officers, the Compensation Committee considers competitive market, industry and peer group data, including general industry survey data provided by Willis Towers Watson.
-In 2022, as a part of this annual review of compensation levels, the Compensation Committee also considered specific criteria and recommendations from Willis Towers Watson regarding the establishment of a peer group of companies for use in evaluating the compensation levels of our Chief Executive Officer and our Chief Financial Officer.
-In selecting our peer group for 2022, the Compensation Committee considered companies in retail and distribution industries with revenues below \$2.5 billion.
-The industry peer group used for purposes of the Company's 2022 executive compensation program included the companies identified in the following table.
+The Compensation Committee also considers criteria and recommendations from Willis Towers Watson regarding the composition of the peer group of companies that we use in evaluating the compensation levels of our Chief Executive Officer and our Chief Financial Officer.
+In selecting our peer group, the Compensation Committee considered companies in retail and distribution industries with revenues below \$2.5 billion.
+The industry peer group used for purposes of the Company's 2023 executive compensation program included the companies identified in the following table.

-2022 Executive Compensation Peer Group Companies
+Executive Compensation Peer Group Companies

-2022 Executive compensation reer Group companes Weyco Group, Inc. The Lovesac Company Global Industrial Company The Dixie Group, Inc. Haverty Furniture Companies, Inc. DXP Enterprises, Inc. Build-A-Bear Workshop, Inc. The Container Store Group, Inc. Boot Barn Holdings, Inc. Kirkland's, Inc. H&E Equipment Services, Inc. MarineMax, Inc. Bassett Furniture Industries, Incorporated LL Flooring Holdings, Inc.
+Weyco Group, Inc. The Lovesac Company Global Industrial Company The Dixie Group, Inc. Haverty Furniture Companies, Inc. DXP Enterprises, Inc. Build-A-Bear Workshop, Inc. The Container Store Group, Inc. Boot Barn Holdings, Inc. Kirkland's, Inc. H&E Equipment Services, Inc. MarineMax, Inc. Bassett Furniture Industries, Incorporated LL Flooring Holdings, Inc.